eisenzopf/redactomatic/README.md

 The other special label ***\_IGNORE\_*** is uses to run a redactor that labels areas of text to be protected so that it can be restored at a later date.

-The redaction order is defined by default in the `rules/config.ym`l file.
-To change this order, edit the default file or define a new config file with its own redaction-order entry in it.
+The redaction order is defined by default in the [config.yml](./rules/config.yml) file.
+To change this order, edit the default file or define a custom config file with its own redaction-order entry in it.
 Custom configuration files are loaded after the default configuraton files so the custom entry will override the definition in the default files.

 ### always-anonymize